JohnBBB42/dtu_mlops_group_80/reports/README.md

 >
 > Answer:

-In total, we implemented 12 tests across various modules.
-These tests focus on the following areas:
+We implemented 12 tests across key modules:

-	1. Model testing:
-	•	Ensure the model produces outputs of the correct shape (test_model).
-	•	Verify correctness of training, validation, and testing steps, including loss computation and backpropagation.
+1. **Model Testing**: Verifies output shapes, correctness of training, validation, and testing steps, including loss computation and backpropagation.
-	2. Data testing:
-	•	Validate the preprocessing pipeline, checking for the creation of necessary .pt files.
-	•	Ensure proper loading of energy datasets and integrity of data shapes.
-	•	Test data module setup, verifying batch generation and feature-target alignment.
+2. **Data Testing**: Validates preprocessing (creation of `.pt` files), dataset loading, data integrity, and batch generation in the data module.

-These tests ensure that core components like data preprocessing and model training adhere to expected functionality, which is critical for larger projects where errors in one part can propagate and cause significant delays.
+These tests ensure core components like preprocessing and model training function as expected, preventing errors from propagating and causing delays in larger projects.

 ### Question 8